artsy/eigen/docs/deploy_to_app_store.md

 1. Run `make next`.
 This prompts for the next version number. **Use the same version** as the previous step.
 1. Move the release from `upcoming` to `releases` in `CHANGELOG.yml` and add a new, empty entry under `upcoming`.
 Make sure the `date` is accurate.
 [Here is a previous commit](https://github.com/artsy/eigen/commit/580db98fa1165e01f81070e9bbc77598a47bcfc9#diff-96801928eca93eea4a5b44f359b868b5).
 1. Add and commit the changed files, typically with `-m "Preparing for development, version X.Y.Z."`.
-1. Run `make deploy-ios` to trigger a new beta.
+1. Run `./scripts/deploy-ios` to trigger a new beta.
 (When we add a new version, the first beta goes through additional TestFlight review by Apple.
 By trigger the beta now, we go through that review early, and avoid delaying future QA sessions.)
 1. PR your changes back into the `master` branch.